 Eating the same way in your 40s as you did in your 20s?
 Ignoring your nutritional needs when you're 60?
 Not you!
 Build and maintain your healthiest body by adjusting your eating habits to address the specific needs of each decade.

 20s: Bone Building

 Enter calcium, which not only builds strong bones but is also important for healthy muscles, nerves and heart.
-You need 1,000 milligrams per day, so enjoy dairy products, opt for calcium-fortified orange juice and cereals, and load up on beans, leafy greens, almonds and canned salmon with bones.
+You need 1,000 milligrams per day, so enjoy dairy products, opt for calcium-fortified soy milk, orange juice and cereals, and load up on beans, leafy greens, almonds and canned salmon with bones.

 30s: Baby on Board